bwssytems/ha-bridge/README.md

 ```
 ## HA Bridge Usage and Configuration
 This section will cover the basics of configuration and where this configuration can be done.
 This requires that you have started your bridge process and then have pointed your
-favorite web interface by going to the http://<my ip address>:<port> or http://localhost:<port> with port you have assigned.
+favorite web interface by going to the `http://<my ip address>:<port>` or `http://localhost:<port>` with port you have assigned.
 The default quick link is http://localhost for your reference.
 ### The Bridge Devices Tab
 This screen allows you to see your devices you have configured for the ha-bridge to present to a controller, such as an Amazon Echo/Dot.
-It gives you a count of devices as there have been reports that the Echo only supports a limited number, but has been growing as of late, YMMV.
 You can test each device from this page as this calls the ha-bridge just as a controller would, i.e. the Echo.
 This is useful to make sure your configuration for each device is correct and for trouble shooting.
-You can also manages your devices as well by editing and making a new device copy as well as deleting it.
+You can also manage your devices as well by editing and making a new device copy as well as deleting it.

+Each of the columns are sortable by the use of the little arrow in the upper left corner of the heading.

+If you click on the ID number on a Device, this will toggle the ID number to lock/unlock that is used during renumbering.
+When the ID is '<b>Bolded</b>', it is locked.
+You can also hover your mouse to see the state.
+This allows you to renumber a part of your devices and keep the ID for others.
+All IDs will be unique.

+There is a new feature for the Devices that can be selected on the 'Startup' column.
+If you choose to have certain devices executed when the bridge is started or restarted.
+You can can click this field to bring up the dialog which will allow you to enter what you want the device to do on startup.
+The default is to do nothing.

 At the bottom of the screen is the "Bridge Device DB Backup" which can be accessed with clicking on the `+` to expand this frame.
 Here you can backup and restore configurations that you have saved.
 These configs can be named or by clicking the `Backup Device DB' button will create a backup and name it for you.
-You can manage these backups by restoring them or deleting them.
+You can manage these backups by restoring them, deleting them, downloading them by clicking on the file name and uploading a saved device DB backup on your local machine.
 #### Renumber Devices
-This changes the numbering of the added devices to start at 1 and goes up from there.
+This changes the numbering of the added devices to start at the nmuber given in the 'Bridge Control' tab field 'ID Seed' and the default is 100 and goes up from there.
 It was originally intended for a conversion from the previous system version that used large numbers and was not necessary.
 This also allows the system to try and number sequentially.
 If you use this button, you will need to re-discover your devices as their ID's will have changed.
 #### Link
 If this is present, you have enabled the Hue link button feature for the ha-bridge.
 If you want a new system to recognize the ha-bridge, you will need to press this button when you are doing a discovery.
+#### Manage Links
+If this is present, you have enabled the Hue link button feature for the ha-bridge.
+This button will bring up a dialog which contains all of the registered users created by linking the ha-bridge with a device.
+This allows you to revoke control for a created user so that it cannot access the ha-bridge by deleting that link user.
+#### Show devices visible to
+This filter is to sort devices that have an IP filter set.
+Type in the IP that is used in your device filter field.
+#### Filter device type
+This filter is for a quick method to find specific devices by their type listed in the dropdown.
 ### The Bridge Control Tab
 This is where all of the configuration occurs for what ports and IP's the bridge runs on.
 It also contains the configurations for target devices so that Helper Tabs for configuration can be added as well as the connection information to control those devices.
 #### Bridge server